WeblateOrg/weblate/docs/admin/optionals.rst

 Avatars
 -------

-Weblate comes with built in support for showing user avatars based on emails.
+Weblate comes with built in support for showing user avatars based on e-mails.
 This can be disabled using :setting:`ENABLE_AVATARS`.
 The avatars are downloaded and cached server side to reduce information leaks to the sites serving them.